Yes. Yes, they were.

 It was not innocent, and it was not a different time.

-Although, to be fair, during WWII general British society was less racist towards black soldiers than the British military was, and British society also was far less racist than the American military:
+To be fair, I will say that during WWII general British society was less racist towards black soldiers than the British military was.
+Also I will say British society was definitely far less racist than the American military:

 …when US military authorities demanded that the town’s pubs impose a colour bar, the landlords responded with signs that read: “Black Troops Only”.